Tinkerforge/brickd/src/build_data/windows/readme.txt

 infrastructure.
 It routes Tinkerforge Protocol (TFP) messages between Tinkerforge USB devices (Bricks) and TCP/IP sockets.
 This allows user programs to use TCP/IP sockets to communicate with Bricks and their Bricklets connected to USB without having to deal with USB themselves.
-The TCP/IP communicate itself is encapsulated in API bindings available for various programming languages.
+The TCP/IP communication itself is encapsulated in API bindings available for various programming languages.